kurtosis-tech/kurtosis/docs/docs/explanations/starlark-idempotent-runs.md

 This means when you try to run the exact same package twice in a row, Kurtosis will skip all the instructions for the second run because they were already executed in the first run.

 :::info
-This feature is still experimental and can be deactivated by adding `--experimental NO_INSTRUCTIONS_CACHING` parameter to the `kurtosis run` command.
+This feature is still experimental and can be deactivated by adding `--experimental NO_INSTRUCTIONS_CACHING` parameter to the `kurtosis run` command. to the `kurtosis run` command.
 :::